lavanyayangala/Hashnode_Backup/ckuljlw550f0pebs1c0sohid9.md

 Namely :

--  Procedural .<br>
+-  Procedural Language .<br>

-- Functional .<br>
+- Functional Language.<br>

-- Object oriented .<br>
+- Object oriented Language .<br>

-- Static .<br>

-- Dynamic. <br>

 *As we got to know regarding types lets go to the actual meanings regarding the types of programming languages.*

-### 1. Procedural Programming:
+### 1. Procedural Language:

-- Procedural Programming specifies steps of well structured steps and procedures to compose a program.
+- Procedural Language specifies steps of well structured steps and procedures to compose a program.

-- This type contains systematic order of statements,functions and commands to complete the task.
+- This type contains systematic order of **Statements ,Functions** and **Commands** to complete the task.

 - **We can consider C,C++,Java as Procedural Programming.**

-- ** We can also consider loops,switch and case statements in this type.**
+- ** We can also consider loops, switch and case statements in this type.**

+- Ex: int a = 10;

-### 2. Functional Programming:
+### 2. Functional Language:

-- Functional programming can be stated as writing a program only in pure functions.
+- Functional Language can be stated as writing a program in Pure Functions.

 -   **Pure functions**: Pure functions are those which we can never modify variables

       but create new ones as an output.

-- The functional programming is used in situations where we can perform lots of
+- The Functional Language is used in situations where we can perform lots of

      different operations on the same set of data like ML.

+- Ex:

+                     a = 10

+                    a = "Lavanya"

+In this case if the object is not used it is sent to **Garbage Collection**.

+**Garbage Collection**: *Objects which don't have a reference variable pointing towards

+the  object will be moved to garbage collection. *

 >
-- We can consider python as Functional  and Procedural Programming.
+- We can consider python as Functional Language and Procedural Language.

- **First class functions: Inshort ->Reassigning variables. **
+ **First class functions: In short ->Reassigning variables. **

-### 3. Object-oriented programming:
+### 3. Object-Oriented Programming Language:

-- Object oriented programming revolves around **Objects.**
+- Object Oriented Programming language revolves around **Objects.**

 - **Code + Data =Object. **